uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 Depending on the data that you deal with, different "Modes" will be more or less useful to create a good colour key.
 Try "Natural breaks (Jenks)" for example.

+Still using a continuous numerical variable, we can change the size of the "populated places" symbols according to population.
+Use the `Data defined override` dropdown next to the Size box, and use the `Assistant...` to define the scale, with the column `pop_max`.
+If the smallest size is too small, we can amend it.

 We can save styles with `right-click > Styles > Add`, which creates a new one and saves the previous version.

-With a continuous numerical variable: we can change the size of the "populated places" symbols according to population. use the `Assistant` to define the scale, with the column `pop_max`.
-If the smallest size is too small, we can amend it.

 ## Add a raster layer